avicennaresearch/ema_software_map/README.md

 expand the main spreadsheet file either (Google Sheets limitation).
 To do so, simply create a copy of the file and play with it as you like.

-# Roadmap

-We are going to add the following softwares to the list as well:

-1. mEMA
-2. ExpiWell
-3. Biewe
-4. Fibion
-5. mindLAMP
-6. myCap
-7. NeuroUX
-8. RealLife Exp
-9. TIIM
-10. Ksana Health

 # Methodology

 To perform this analysis, we selected softwares that: